 - preaching and teaching

 - mercy ministry (building projects, providing food for the elderly/poor)

 - teaching English (as an opportunity to preach the gospel)

 For sure!
 There will be time set aside to do some sightseeing in the city and countryside, and even some tourist shopping for friends and family back home.

 Will I be safe?

 When traveling internationally, there’s always an element of risk.
-That said, the DTS leadership takes your safety very seriously when planning where you go on your Overseas Outreach.
+That said, the YWAM DTS leadership takes your safety very seriously when planning where you go on your Overseas Outreach.
 Entire overseas locations have been changed two weeks before flying due to safety risks at the original destination.

 Will I take everything overseas that I brought to Campus Phase?

 Probably not.
 Check out the Overseas Outreach packing list that's pictured beow.
 If needed, you can leave a few things in storage at the YWAM Orlando campus.